 - Other health problems need to be identified and treated early.
 These also affect a child’s development and outlook for the future.

-- People with epilepsy that is difficult to treat, who have tonic clonic seizures, who are on multiple seizure medicines, and who have developmental delays have a higher risk of Sudden Unexplained Death in Epilepsy (SUDEP).
+- People with epilepsy that is difficult to treat, who have tonic-clonic seizures, who are on multiple seizure medicines, and who have developmental delays have a higher risk of sudden unexpected death in epilepsy (SUDEP).
 Other causes of mortality associated with Dravet syndrome include consequences of status epilepticus and accidental death from injury or drowning.

-- While the diagnosis and consequences of Dravet Syndrome can be catastrophic, the cause is known.
+- While the diagnosis and consequences of Dravet syndrome can be catastrophic, the cause is known.
 Ideally, more research can be targeted to improve treatment and find a cure.
+Find a clinical trial.

-Special thanks to Michelle Welborn PharmD of ICE Epilepsy Alliance
+Special thanks to Michelle Welborn PharmD of ICE Alliance.